tgbugs/protc/README.md

 cleanup procedure if they don't want to (for example).
 We could also infer this automatically for functions called inside functions that return an object which is not returned by the enclosing function.

+Leaving scope as a way to deal with Beings that aren't needed in a protocol anymore.
+Also the balance between doccumenting EVERYTHING and doccumenting what is actually relevant for science.
+I mean yes, performing manual memory managment on every single mouse carcass is ultimately needed, but surely we can do better?
+We do have to start out by writing down ALL the inputs and ALL the outputs and then seeing whether there are some that we can drop or find elegant ways to deal with so that the only thing that needs to be written down are the relevant (heh) i/o.
+Of course this presuposes that we can actually determine which elements are 'relevant.'
+Using Persist types and assuming implicity garbage cans and freezers for reagents or consumables does seem like it might be a viable.

 ##Alpha and Omega (generation, destruction, and friends)